-5.3 The Authors' Accomplice
+5.3 Accomplice

-Accomplice is a large-scale robotic installation that embeds a group of autonomous robots into the walls of a gallery.
-The work explores machines as self-motivated, intelligent entities and their alien, social expressions when nestled into the close and unexpected contact surface of our built environment.
+Accomplice is a large-scale robotic installation by Petra Gemeinboeck and Rob Saunders that embeds a group of autonomous robots into the walls of a gallery.
+The work explores machines as self-motivated, intelligent entities and, nestled into the close contact surface of our built environment, confronts audiences with the machines' alien, social expressions.
 Each robotic wall-inhabitant is equipped with a punch and a camera, which they use to interact with their surrounds.
 They are programmed to be 'curious agents', driven to explore their world and discover things (visual patterns) they didn't expect.
-With a punch 'at hand', they are able to introduce changes to their world, whenever it seems already too familiar and they get 'bored'5.
+With a punch 'at hand', they are able to introduce changes to their world, whenever it seems already too familiar and they get 'bored'.
 The punch enables the robots to sculpt their immediate environment by piercing wholes that eventually cause the wall to break open.
 Moving along the wall they share, they also use their punch to develop rhythmic knocking signals to communicate their presence to each other.
 As a result of this ongoing piercing and signalling activity, the walls are increasingly marked with configurations of cracks and patterns that trace the machines' appetite for change, Figure 4.

-The robots' performance is shaped by their curious disposition; driven to seek novel 'experiences' expands their performance envelope beyond what they have been programmed to do.
+The robots' performance is shaped by their curious disposition; the drive to seek novel 'experiences' expands their performance envelope beyond what they have been programmed to do.
 To these curious machines, learning and adapting are not goal driven but are based on what they discover and interpret as 'interesting' [28].
 The material coupling with the wall contributes to the unpredictable evolution of the performance as the seemingly passive wall resists or accelerates the machines' eager work.